I had the nicest time in Pula last week and wanted to tell everyone just how great a place it was to visit so here goes.

 (Little did I know when writing this post I would end up back in the area a year later, in Medulin, which you can read about here if you want more information about Istria and what there is to do in the region!)

 We flew from Stansted on a direct Ryanair flight, which lasted 1hour 55min and incredibly was not late!
 I know I was shocked too.
 The coach from Victoria, on the other hand, was zero fun and took forever to get through central London and I will not be persuaded to do that again!

 We stayed in a Park Plaza called Arena in a secluded little bay which had its own beach away from the main one, which was great.
-It had a pool and stuff but we didn’t spend any time there as the beach was prettier.
+It had a pool and some sun loungers and hammocks in the shaded area between the hotel and the beach, but we didn’t spend any time there as the beach was prettier.
 It also had one of the most insane breakfast buffets I have ever seen and I even had cheesecake for breakfast one day which I was pretty pleased about.

 We decided to wander back to the square for post-dinner drinks and there was a rock band playing on the steps of the temple with the temple all lit up which was random but cool.
 We then went to another bar which we had seen earlier, called the Old Square Bar, where we had a drink however much to our chagrin we seemed to have found all the hen parties/stag parties/loud English tourists, so we didn’t hang around too long and got an Uber back to the hotel.

 On the Saturday we had prebooked a ferry to the national park island of Brijuni, as the internet had recommended advance bookings.
 We got there after a slight Uber based debacle and grabbed our tickets and then we were off.
 The queue was pretty long, so definitely get your tickets in advance if you want to go!